cube-soft/cube.pdf/Applications/Converter/Documents/English/Readme.md

 ![Language](https://raw.githubusercontent.com/cube-soft/Cube.Assets/master/cubepdf/doc/v3/en/version.png)

 In the **Language** section, you can set the display language for the menu and other items on the CubePDF main window.
-There are two supported languages, **English** and **Japanese**.
+There are three supported languages, **English**, **German** and **Japanese**.
 If you select **Auto** for the display language, one of the languages will be automatically selected according to the Windows language settings.

-### Save settings
+### Save Settings

-When you change any item in the CubePDF main window, the **Save settings** button will become clickable.
+When you change any item in the CubePDF main window, the **Save Settings** button will become clickable.
 If you click it at this time, the current settings will be saved, and will be used as the initial settings for the next time CubePDF is executed.

-For example, CubePDF will save the converted files on the desktop by default, but if you click the **Save settings** button after specifying a different folder as the destination, CubePDF will use the specified folder as the default setting for the saving folder from next time on.
+For example, CubePDF will save the converted files on the desktop by default, but if you click the **Save Settings** button after specifying a different folder as the destination, CubePDF will use the specified folder as the default setting for the saving folder from next time on.

 However, various security items and the file name part of the destination are not covered by the function to save settings.